chisumo2016/music-social-network/Laravel.md

     - Open the YoutubeVideoSection vue file .Purpose is to loop src="https://www.youtube.com/embed/34nXJ7bd7Ro?autoplay=0"
     - Implement the DeleteVideo  ,open the DeleteYoutube vue file

+    VIDEO SECTION FINISH

+## Vue 3 and Laravel API CRUD | Laravel CRUD | Posts Section
+    - Objectives of this section is to be able to CRUD the Post
+    - Create